 Raising student aspiration is a key factor in supporting students to develop their intrinsic motivation.
 Not all students will become motivated towards academic work or take a longer term view on their progress.

-The pandemic has interrupted enrichment activities and school clubs.
-The school risk assessments prohibit the mixing of student bubbles.
-Moving forward there is a need for the re-establishment of a broad range of clubs and enrichment activities for all students at all levels.
-There will be a timetable drawn up (pandemic permitting).
-This will incorporate the newly formed House system and associated sporting events.
+A broad range of clubs and enrichment activities for all students at all levels have been reestablished for students after the pandemic restrictions.

+They incorporate the newly formed House system and associated sporting events.

-Where possible there will be opportunities for raising aspirations by:
+Opportunities for raising aspirations include: